Jester Reusable Bubble Bar from Lush

 Fizzbanger Bath Bomb from Lush

-It is not until you place the Fizzbanger bath bomb in to your bath water that you notice its true potential.
-It is described as ‘a Catherine wheel of a bath bomb’ because it changes colour as it slowly fizzes away.
+It is not until you place the Fizzbanger bath bomb into your bath water that you see and smell its true potential.
+It is described on Lush’s website as ‘a Catherine wheel of a bath bomb’ and that’s exactly what it is!

-Created to have individual scented layers the Fizzbanger is a feast for your nose as well as your skin.
-Everyone seems to think that the Fizzbanger is primarily a citrus lemon scent, I can see why people think this but the scent I always pick up is apple pie sprinkled with cinnamon sugar, MY WEAKNESS.
-I just can’t get enough of it both in the bath and as a yummy dessert drowning in custard.
+Created to have individual scented layers, the Fizzbanger is a feast for your nose as well as your skin.
+A lot of people wrongly assume that the Fizzbanger is lemon scented because of its colour, the scent is however more like an apple pie sprinkled with cinnamon sugar.
+Delicious!

-At this point you can also hear the popping candy within Fizzbanger reacting with the water.
-Petitgrain oil (the supposed primary citrus scent that I think is completely masked by the cinnamon and cooked apple scent) makes Fizzbanger a good choice of a bath partner if you’re in need of a pick-me-up.
+Petitgrain oil (the supposed primary citrus scent that I think is completely masked by the cinnamon and baked apple scent in Fizzbanger) makes Fizzbanger a good choice of a bath partner if you’re in need of a pick-me-up.

-Petitgrain oil is used within aromatherapy through out the world because of its calming properties, it helps reduce the feeling of anxiety and put alongside ylang ylang and cinnamon leaf oil makes the Fizzbanger bath bomb a truly joyful and relaxing bath time treat.
+Petitgrain oil is often used within aromatherapy becauseof its calming properties, it known to help reduce the feeling of anxiety and put alongside ylang ylang and cinnamon leaf oil makes the Fizzbanger bath bomb a truly joyful and relaxing bath time treat.

 As the blue interior begins to show, the Fizzbanger bath bomb starts to spin making the most beautiful swirly blue and yellow patterns.
 It moves so quickly, it’s almost impossible to get a clear shot of.